Extraordinary Ministers of Holy Communion

 Greeters welcome regular worshipers and visitors with a welcoming smile, and distribute the newly parish bulletin.

-A small but dedicated group who care for the flower decorations of the church and the cleaning of the various other parts of the building.
+A dedicated group who care for the flower decorations of the church on a weekly basis.

 A dedicated group of parishioners who read at Mass on a weekly basis.